Well Pad Site

 Not from the sand dust blowing around during fracking operations.

-On location u can avoid the dust by staying upwind.
-If u live nearby u can’t avoid it.
+On location you can avoid the dust by staying upwind.
+If you live nearby you can’t avoid it.

 It’s important to really understand the area and how the industry works before making any decisions on a well pad site agreement.
 Getting educated first will help ensure any choice is informed and in your best interest—Google search “Appalachian Basin Petroleum Mineral Advisors” or “Oil and Gas Attorneys for Ohio.”